AlecThomson/arrakis/docs/source/imaging.rst

     MeasurementSets produced by the ASKAPsoft pipeline need modification before using tools like WSClean.
 This can be done using `FixMS <https://fixms.readthedocs.io/>`_, which is called internally by *Arrakis*.

-*Arrakis* provides an interface to the `WSClean <https://wsclean.readthedocs.io/en/latest/>`_ imaging software, with convencince functions for imaging mutliple ASKAP beams simultaneously.
-There are two main interaces for running the imaging pipeline:
+*Arrakis* provides an interface to the `WSClean <https://wsclean.readthedocs.io/en/latest/>`_ imaging software, with convencince functions for imaging multiple ASKAP beams simultaneously.
+There are two main interfaces for running the imaging pipeline:

 The `spice_image` CLI and API
 ===================================